Real-MrBeam/real-mrbeam.github.io/_posts/2025-10-28-Lighting Mannequin.md

 ## Opening Notes
 This article is dedicated to the people who made Mannequin possible.
 Such an amazing team that was never afraid of testing new ways of doing things.
-Without that mindset, we would not have discovered the Lumen to GPU bake lighting workflow.
-Or any of the other ideas you will see here.
+Without that mindset we would not have created the Lumen to GPU bake lighting workflow, or any of the other ideas you will see here.

 ## Lighting Goals for Mannequin
 When we were developing the multiplayer VR title **Mannequin** for the Quest 2, we realized early in production that lighting design would play a crucial role in the project.